dobin/yookiterm-server/challenges/challenge02/challenge02.md

 ## Vulnerable program

-We have the following program.
+We have the following program:

+challenge2.c:
 ```
 #include <stdio.h>
 #include <stdlib.h>